Stephen Hawking: 1975–1990

 Hawking subsequently developed the research in collaboration with Jim Hartle, and in 1983 they published a model, known as the Hartle–Hawking state.
 It proposed that prior to the Planck epoch, the universe had no boundary in space-time; before the Big Bang, time did not exist and the concept of the beginning of the universe is meaningless.
 The initial singularity of the classical Big Bang models was replaced with a region akin to the North Pole.
 One cannot travel north of the North Pole, but there is no boundary there – it is simply the point where all north-running lines meet and end.
 Initially, the no-boundary proposal predicted a closed universe, which had implications about the existence of God.
 As Hawking explained, "If the universe has no boundaries but is self-contained... then God would not have had any freedom to choose how the universe began."

-Hawking did not rule out the existence of a Creator, asking in A Brief History of Time "Is the unified theory so compelling that it brings about its own existence?", also stating "If we discover a complete theory, it would be the ultimate triumph of human reasonfor then we should know the mind of God"; in his early work, Hawking spoke of God in a metaphorical sense.
-In the same book he suggested that the existence of God was not necessary to explain the origin of the universe.
-Later discussions with Neil Turok led to the realisation that the existence of God was also compatible with an open universe.

 Further work by Hawking in the area of arrows of time led to the 1985 publication of a paper theorising that if the no-boundary proposition were correct, then when the universe stopped expanding and eventually collapsed, time would run backwards.
 A paper by Don Page and independent calculations by Raymond Laflamme led Hawking to withdraw this concept.
 Honours continued to be awarded: in 1981 he was awarded the American Franklin Medal, and in the 1982 New Year Honours appointed a Commander of the Order of the British Empire (CBE).
 These awards did not significantly change Hawking's financial status, and motivated by the need to finance his children's education and home-expenses, he decided in 1982 to write a popular book about the universe that would be accessible to the general public.
 Instead of publishing with an academic press, he signed a contract with Bantam Books, a mass-market publisher, and received a large advance for his book.
 A first draft of the book, called A Brief History of Time, was completed in 1984.